lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

     you want to be somewhere else.
   - A primordial nephil from the Archangels would physically stop you from going there.
-  - The powers appear to combine in those who decend from both types particularly well.
+  - The powers appear to combine in those who descend from both types particularly well.
-- Some of these magics appear to trigger corrupting changes with at very high rates, to unusuually severe degrees, or both.
+- Some of these magics appear to trigger corrupting changes with at very high rates, to unusually severe degrees, or both.

 #### Angels